 - Finance charges are exempt from sales tax.

 - Clothing is taxed at the same rate as the general sales tax.

-- Sales tax holidays are held for some back to school items .
+- New Mexico Sales tax holidays are held for some back to school items .

-Since New Mexico legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of NM state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since New Mexico legislators can vote to change the New Mexico sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of NM state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of New Mexico sales tax jurisdictions.